rmsk2/pwman/README.md

 to simplify calls to `clitool` is to set the environment variable `PWMANFILE` to the file system location of the password safe file.
 If this variable is set and `-i` is not specified then `clitool` uses the value from the environment.
 If `-i` is present this value takes precedence.

+If you want to be able to replace the contents of an entry by the contents of the clipboard through the `clp` command you can set the environment variable `PWMANCLIP` to the value you would give to the `-c` option.
+If the `-c` option is present it takes precedence over the value of the environment variable.

 # Building

 There are build scripts `buildall.sh` (for Linux and MacOS) and `buildall.bat` (for Windwos) which allow building the two binaries mentioned